QDCSLG/qdcslg.github.io/_posts/2021-09-13-Some-SQL-script.md

 ---
 # Collection of some SQL script

+## How to find the number of bytes per row
 ``` tsql
 -- This query will return which table uses the most space and start from there
 --  In some case, this query is faster than the select COUNT(*) from *TABLE_NAME*